ballesterosbr/consensys_devprogram_project/README.md

 Start Ganache or Ganache-cli.

-Open a new terminal in the folder path
+Open a new terminal and go to the project path.
+Now you are going to install ethereum-bridge to communicate with the Oracle.

 ```
 $ cd consensys_devprogram_project/